PieterYtsma/hello-world/README.md

 # hello-world
 This is my first repository

-My name is Pieter and I'm currently learning about R.
+My name is Pieter and I'm currently learning about R. Thanks for your attention.